TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 What's new
 ^^^^^^^^^^

-This version of the manual was updated for TYPO3 CMS 6.1.
+This version of the manual was updated for TYPO3 CMS 6.2.

-The changes include adding the new functions "uniqueList", "reverseList" and "sortList", which allow advanced value modification in TypoScript.
+The changes include adding the new INCLUDE_TYPOSCRIPT option DIR, which allows to include all files from a directory and from subdirectories recursively, optionally restricted to certain file types.
+Files can now be included from a file relatively to the location of this file.
+Dots in object paths can now be escaped using the backslash character.

 .. _credits: